tinylog-org/tinylog/log4j-facade/files/readme.txt

 1) Add "log4j-facade.jar" and "tinylog.jar" to your classpath

-2) Optionally attach "log4j-facade-source.zip" for Javadoc documentation and source code attachment
+2) Optionally attach "log4j-facade-javadoc.jar" for Javadoc documentation and "log4j-facade-sources.jar" for source code attachment

 3) Now you can test the logger facade by the following simple program:

       import org.apache.log4j.Logger;